Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Bottled water is therefore available everywhere, and while all the plastic is shocking for the environment, you’ll need to buy it.

-I mean, you could boil water each day in your hotel, wait for it to cool and and pour it into a bottle of your own, but can you be bothered?
+I mean, you could boil water each day in your hotel, wait for it to cool and and pour it into a bottle of your own.
+But could you be bothered?

 Nail clippers